Meet the Researchers

 Richard Smiley, MS, MA

-Richard has been a member of the Research Department for about 20 years.
-Richard earned a Master of Science in Statistics from the University of Chicago and a Master of Arts in Demography from Georgetown University.
-One of Richard’s most notable research contributions is the landmark NCSBN National Simulation Study which explored the role and outcomes of simulation in pre-licensure clinical nursing education.
-Currently, Richard is leading the following national studies: National Nursing Workforce Survey, Simulation Use in Undergraduate Education: A Follow-Up Study and Outcomes of Nurse Monitoring Programs.
-In the future, he hopes to conduct research on changes to state regulation regarding the use of simulation.
+Richard has been a member of the Research Department for over 20 years.
+He earned a Master of Science in Statistics from the University of Chicago and a Master of Arts in Demography from Georgetown University.
+One of Richard’s most notable research contributions is the landmark NCSBN National Simulation Study which explored the role and outcomes of simulation in prelicensure clinical nursing education.
+Currently, Richard is leading the following national studies: National Nursing Workforce Survey and NCSBN’s Substance Use Disorder Monitoring Programs Study.

 Richard teaches a Questionnaire Design course in NCSBN's ICRS Program.